jameslzhu/too-many-lists/src/fourth-breaking.md

 This was a problem for us when we wanted to implement Drop for our reference counted list, because we needed to gain ownership of the nodes to drop them one at a time.

+Luckily for us, the solution carries over. `Rc::try_unwrap` to the rescue!

-Now we can use `Rc::try_unwrap`, which moves out the contents of an Rc out if its refcount is 1.
+(For the forgetful, `Rc::try_unwrap`: moves the contents of an Rc out if its refcount is 1.)

 ```rust
 Rc::try_unwrap(old_head).unwrap().into_inner().elem